 Deploying Security Technology

-With cloud environments, the concept of protection alters fundamentally.
+With public cloud environments, the concept of protection alters fundamentally.
 With on-premises infrastructure, IT might have tried to make data centers as secure as possible with proverbial walls and ditches.
 This approach is no longer feasible due to access from the outside via mobile endpoint devices by workers, partners, Internet of Things (IoT), etc. Cloud migration is the purest form of this change since practically all access comes from the outside.

 Given that paradigm shift, the challenge is to move the security mechanisms closer to the applications.
 Instead of surrounding the whole network with one wall, there are many small walls around the SAP system, OLTP system, CRM, web server, e-commerce server, etc. Security efforts are focused on the points where the critical data is located.
 This is all the more relevant given the reality that endpoint devices cannot be armed for complete defense against malware infections.